Meditation and the resulting mindfulness goes hand-in-hand with many lucid dreaming practices.

 Choose a quiet place to meditate and sit comfortably.
 Focus on your breathing and allow your eyes to close naturally.
 You are about to increase your self awareness and mentally disassociate from your physical body.

-The aim is to use your visualization skills to increase your awareness of this imaginary landscape while allowing your mind and body to release stress.
+The aim is to use your visualization skills to increase your awareness of this imaginary landscape while letting go of lingering everyday thoughts and anxieties.
 Listen intently to the peaceful silence.
 You may start to hear birdsong or the rhythmic sound of raindrops.
 The stronger the mental imagery, the better.

 Feel the texture of the grass under your bare feet.
 Stop to touch the flowers and feel the warm air circulating around you.
 Make every movement slow and deliberate.
 Take as long as you like to explore your tranquil garden.